 Not all that big a deal.
 In the first Diablo game made by Blizzard, you had to kill Archbishop Lazarus (another Biblical reference) because he and the king had been corrupted by a demon.
-I didn't think that was sacrilegious.
+I didn’t think that was sacrilegious.
+I don’t think this is either although I will admit that most of these companies have a decidedly anti-religious bent to their storylines.

 Good example.
 I don’t think it’s sacrilegious either, because in the Diablo series stuff like that is the exception: normally the characters you’d expect to be good are actually good.